recursion-man/ml_course_final_project/code/README.md

-# My Deep Learning Project
+# Deep Learning on Computational Accelerators 236781 Mini-Project

 This project explores different methods like autoencoders, supervised learning, and contrastive learning on MNIST and CIFAR-10 datasets.